 Teams play a seven-game schedule over two events, facing each team within its age group division one time.
 The League consists of three total events for boys teams and four total events for girls teams, with each team playing in two of the events.

 The top teams from each division advance to the US Youth Soccer National Championships, the oldest and most prestigious youth soccer national championship in the country.
 The four National League representatives will join the four Regional Champions in the 14U through 19U age groups to play for the National Championship.
 The top teams in each 14U through 18U division also secure a spot to return to National League play the following season.

 The National League’s alumni have gone on to prove themselves at the collegiate and professional levels, with former players competing in NCAA Division I, II and III, Major League Soccer, National Women’s Soccer League, the UEFA Champions League and the FIFA Women’s World Cup.

-The National League, which held its inaugural season in 2007-08, is the national tier and highest level of competition in the US Youth Soccer National Leagues program.
-Following a restructuring of the National Leagues program in 2018, the program also features 13 Conferences (formerly Regional Leagues) that offer multi-state competition across the various geographical areas of the country.
+The National League, which held its inaugural season in 2007-08, is the national tier and highest level of competition in the US Youth Soccer Leagues Program.
+Following a restructuring of the Leagues Program in 2018, the program also features 13 Conferences (formerly Regional Leagues) that offer multi-state competition across the various geographical areas of the country.

 - 14U (up to 32 teams per gender)

 - 15U (up to 32 teams per gender)

 - 16U (up to 32 teams per gender)

 - 17U (up to 32 teams per gender)

 - 18U (up to 32 teams per gender)